 Interns receive training in the use and interpretation of some commonly used psychological assessment instruments through seminars, didactics, and individual supervision.
 Clients receiving services at the UCC complete the CCAPS-62, a 62-item instrument with eight distinct subscales related to psychological symptoms and distress in college students, at intake, and the shorter version, the CCAPS-34 every 3rd session in order to track symptom levels and client progress over time.
 Interns are expected to utilize this assessment data to aid in diagnosis and to inform their work with clients.

 Interns are expected to utilize additional assessment measures with clients on an ongoing basis for diagnostic and clinical outcome purposes.
 Interns will receive training in the use of screeners for assessing disordered eating and substance misuse.
-Each of these screeners must be utilized at least once during the internship year (e.g., Eating Disorder Inventory-3, AUDIT, ADHD screener, etc.).
-Interns are also expected to administer and interpret a personality measure (e.g., MMPI-2, MCMI) twice during the internship year.
+Each of these screeners must be utilized at least once during the internship year.
+Interns are also expected to complete two personality assessments during the training year.
 Results will be interpreted by the intern and shared with the client during an interpretation session, and the assessment will be documented in a formal written report.

 All interns also participate in the following activities that do not count as direct service hours toward licensure in North Carolina, but are integral to the mission and operation of the UCC.

 The UCC engages in a wide range of outreach activities, including invited presentations to departments, classes, residence halls, and student groups, resource fairs, and suicide prevention trainings to the campus community.
 Interns are expected to participate in ongoing UCC outreach programming efforts throughout the internship year, including Signs of Stress week, Exam Fairies, and Suicide Prevention trainings (specific requirements are outlined in the Training Manual).
 The UCC will provide training in program development and outreach through didactics, supervision, readings, and assisting staff members with planning and co-leading outreach group activities.

-After engaging in a supervision seminar during the fall, observing various supervision styles, and providing co-supervision, interns have the opportunity to act as primary supervisor to a master’s counseling intern or doctoral practicum trainee during the spring semester of the internship year.
+After engaging in a supervision seminar during the fall, observing various supervision styles, and providing co-supervision, interns have the opportunity to act as supervisor to a master’s counseling intern or doctoral practicum trainee during the spring semester of the internship year.
 Developmental readiness to take on the task of providing supervision is determined by the primary supervisor, the Training Director, and the Training Coordinator based on sufficient demonstration of proficiencies outlined in the Training Manual.
 Interns meet weekly for one hour with their supervisee and are also responsible for reviewing and providing feedback on the supervisee’s case notes and videotaped sessions.
 Supervision sessions are recorded so interns can review them in weekly supervision of supervision meetings during the spring semester, which aid in the development of supervision skills and allow space to process their experiences as supervisors.

 Interns have the opportunity to choose an area of counseling center administration they are interested in and to shadow and assist the UCC staff member in that role.
 Areas of administration include, but are not limited to, clinical service, programming and prevention, training, group coordination, and directorship.
 Regardless of a choice to learn more about a particular area of administration, interns may be given administrative tasks to complete to assist the operation of the UCC, such as researching resources or materials for UCC purchase, providing feedback on UCC policies or website language, or creating handouts or brochures for clients.
 Interns can also volunteer to participate on work groups that form within the UCC to address specific challenges or to implement certain projects.
 Additionally, interns, along with other clinical staff members, assist with providing coverage at the front desk of the UCC occasionally when the administrative staff members are not available.
 All of these tasks allow interns to see how various aspects of the UCC operate.